-6 The method to reduce the number of characters in a sentence
+The method to reduce the number of characters in a sentence

 Our system deletes redundant adnominal verb phrases in sentences to reduce the number of characters in a sentence.
 We define adnominal verb phrases as phrases that modify a noun and include a verb modifying the noun.
-For example, in the case of "SONY ga kaihatsu shita aibo(ソニーが開発したア イボ: the AIBO developed by SONY", "SONY ga kaihatsu shita(ソニーが開発した: developed by SONY)" is an adnominal verb phrase, which modifies noun "aibo(アイボ: AIBO)".
+For example, in the case of "SONY ga kaihatsu shita aibo(ソニーが開発したア

+イボ: the AIBO developed by SONY", "SONY ga kaihatsu shita(ソニーが開発した: developed by SONY)" is an adnominal verb phrase, which modifies noun "aibo(アイボ: AIBO)".
 Here, the adnominal verb phrase "SONY ga kaihatsu shita(ソニーが開発した: developed by SONY)" may be deleted if a user has known that AIBO had been developed by SONY.
 We define an adnominal verb phrase modifying a noun nas VP(n).
-Redundant adnominal verb phrases are deleted by an improved method of [17] proposed by us in order to apply to multiple documents summarization.
-We introduce CV(n, s) in formula 13 and CT(c, s) in formula 16 in order to recognize more deletable adnominal verb phrases than our previous method.
+Redundant adnominal verb phrases are deleted by an improved method of [18] proposed by us in order to apply to multiple documents summarization.
 The method is as follows.

-- Step 1: Calculate score endf(n) to assign to noun n modified by adnominal verb phrase VP(n) by formula 10. - Step 2: Calculate score W(VP(n), s) for adnominal verb phrase VP(n) by formula 13. - Step 3: Delete adnominal verb phrase VP(n) if the score endf(n) has a value smaller than threshold value $\theta(endf(n))$ and the score W(VP(n), s) has a value smaller than threshold value $\theta(W(VP(n), s))$.
+- Step 1: Calculate score endf(n) to assign to noun nmodified by adnominal verb phrase VP(n) by formula 10. - Step 2: Calculate score W(VP(n), s) for adnominal verb phrase VP(n) by formula 13. - Step 3: Delete adnominal verb phrase VP(n) if the score $\operatorname{end} f(n)$ has a value smaller than threshold value $\theta(endf(n))$ and the score W(VP(n), s)has a value smaller than threshold value $\theta(W(VP(n),s)).$

-We decided threshold value $\theta(endf(n))$ as 0.7 and threshold value $\theta(W(VP(n), S))$ as 8.7 in Step 3.
+We decided threshold values $\theta(endf(n))$ and $\theta(W(VP(n), S))$ as 0.7 and 8.7, respectively, in Step 3.
 These threshold values are decided by preliminary experiments with training corpus not to be summarized in the experiments.
 Score endf(n) expresses the modifier necessity of noun n and is calculated by the following formula 10.

-$$endf(n) = \frac{1 + H(n)}{idf(n, N)}$$ (10)
+$$endf(n) = \frac{1 + H(n)}{idf(n, \Delta)}$$ (10)